 Figure 1 (a) Design of the mesocosm experiment used to test the effects of Line × Density and Line × Light intensity on fish gut microbiome.
 Fish from the Large-breeder (LB) line are in orange and fish from the Small-breeder (SB) line are in blue. (b) Pictures of the outdoor mesocosms (upper picture) and shade nets used to manipulate light intensity (lower pictures).

-Gut microbiome sampling and fitness trait measurements
+Gut microbiome sampling and growth-related trait measurements

 On 22 September 2017, marked fish were recaptured with hand nets (survival rate = 92%).
 A total of 126 marked fish were randomly and homogeneously sub-sampled among the mesocosms (number of fish per treatment: mean ± SD = 15.8 ± 0.9, min = 14, max = 17; number of fish per mesocosm: mean ± SD = 2.6 ± 0.6, min = 1, max = 4).
 After 24 hours fasting, each selected fish was measured for final standard length (SLf ± 1 mm), weighed (Wf ± 1 mg), euthanized using MS-222 and dissected using disposable laboratory-grade razor blades.
 The whole intestine (including potential remaining content because of small size) was sampled and flash-frozen in liquid nitrogen for up to 5 hours, then stored in a -80℃ freezer until DNA extraction.
 To limit contaminations during dissection, working environment and dissection tools were sterilised between each individual.
+Scalpels were thoroughly washed using 96% laboratory grade ethanol.

 Body condition of each selected individual was calculated using the residuals of the relationship between log10Wf and log10 SLf.
 The somatic growth rate (mm month-1) of each selected fish was calculated as follows: